 In this review, we briefly summarized the impact of oxidative stress on mtDNA modifications originating intracellularly or from mitochondrial dysfunction.
-In addition, mitochondrial DNA mutations and the importance of notification to intervene the cardiac manifestations were briefly addressed.
-We presented the current view that mtDNA mutations are not merely dependent on oxidative stress but complex regulatory mechanisms are also involved in accumulation of mtDNA mutations and its final outcome of cardiac manifestations.
-Current strategies for treatment related to mitochondrial mutations and/or dysfunction in cardiac manifestations have been briefly discussed.
+In addition, mitochondrial DNA mutations and the importance of notification to intervene the cardiac manifestations have been briefly addressed.
+We have presented the current view that mtDNA mutations are not merely dependent on oxidative stress but complex regulatory mechanisms are also involved in accumulation of mtDNA mutations and its final outcome of cardiac manifestations.
+Current strategies for treatment related to mitochondrial mutations and/ or dysfunction in cardiac manifestations have been briefly discussed.
 However, detailed discussion of human genetic disease related to mtDNA mutations and numerous genes involved in mitochondrial disorders caused by nuclear DNA was omitted due to space limits and the scope of the current review.
-Aberrant activation of immune systems can influence the dynamics of mitochondria, but this issue has also not been discussed in this review.